RohanSohani30/Skin_cancer/README.md

-# This is repo of capston projects
+# This is Project of skin cancer detection